cvisionai/tator/doc/setup_tator/cluster.rst

     This defaults to 'cvisionai' off dockerhub; but for development should be set to the value in :term:`dockerRegistry`

+  tatorDebug
+    Either "False" or "True" (with quotes) to denote whether to run django in debug [Default if not specified: "False"]

+  useMinJs
+    Either "False" or "True" (with quotes) to denote whether to use minified javascript [Default if not specified: "True"]

   djangoSecretKey
     A required field.
 You can generate an appropriate key using `<https://miniwebtool.com/django-secret-key-generator/>`_